 All of these vital elements of a quality education take time outside of the formal classroom.

-If our commitment to our pursuit of providing high-quality education is genuine, then that commitment must be seen through an intentional and meaningful investment in the development of our teachers.
+Assuming our commitment to the pursuit of providing high-quality education is genuine.
+We must see that commitment through an intentional and meaningful investment in the development of our teachers.

-There has been much written on the subject of redesigning how and when teacher professional development occurs – yet for many schools little has been done in moving forward to address this subject.
-That is most likely due to the fact that to fully address this need there must also be a fundamental shift in how we think about and view the role of the teacher.
+There has been much written on redesigning how and when teacher professional development occurs – yet for many schools, little has been done in moving forward to address this subject.
+That is most likely since to address this need fully, there must also be a fundamental shift in how we think about and view the teacher’s role.

 We must do a paradigm shift in how we view the essential functions of the teacher’s job and be agents of changing that view within our communities.
 Traditionally we have viewed the face-time teachers have with students as the most critical and essential part of their work, but those school systems that are excelling in the world would disagree.
 They would argue that the most critical and essential elements of a teacher’s core responsibilities are that of: